 Her two young children keep her pretty busy but in her spare time she enjoys walking, playing the piano, cooking and spending time with family and friends.

-Hello, my name is Teige Stewart, I graduated from the University of Liverpool in 2017.
-Before joining Garden Vets I enjoyed having a couple weeks off to go camping and surfing all around Wales.
+Teige graduated from the University of Liverpool in 2017.
+Before joining Garden Vets he enjoyed having a couple of weeks off to go camping and surfing all around Wales.
 Teige has a particular interest in small animal critical care and large animal herd health.
 In his spare time he loves extreme sports including surfboarding, longboarding, mountain boarding and snowboarding as well as playing the piano when he wants to relax.

 Jess grew up in Chippenham and spent the majority of her student placements with us here at Garden Vets while studying at the University of Liverpool.
 After qualifying in 2014 Jess worked in small animal practice in Taunton and then in Bristol.
 Jess got married in October 2016 and moved back to Chippenham shortly afterwards with her husband and springer spaniel, Bruce, in tow.
 She subsequently joined the team at Garden Vets in August 2017.
 Feline geriatric medicine and soft tissue surgery are Jess’s strong points but she considers herself a good all-rounder and enjoys all aspects of small animal practice.
 In her spare time Jess enjoys reading a good crime thriller book, cooking and walking her dog.

 Isolde graduated from the University of Bristol in 2017.
 She joined the Garden Vets team shortly afterwards and loves the variety of working in mixed practice, with a particular interest in ophthalmology.
 Isolde loves to travel and has volunteered with a vet charity in India working with street dogs, cows and camels!
-In her spare time Isolde enjoys anything outdoors and can be found cycling, climbing and mountaineering.
+In her spare time she enjoys anything outdoors spending her weekends climbing, hiking and cycling.

 Veterinary Nurses and Animal Nursing Assistants are a crucial part of Garden Veterinary Group, providing daily support to our vets.
 We are a Veterinary Nurse Training Practice and many of our qualified staff started with us as Animal Care Assistants.
 They are all managed by our Head RVNs.